May 2025 Village of Cherry Valley Board Meeting Minutes

 AUDIT OF CLAIMS

-After review by the board, it was upon motion of Trustee Feulner, seconded by Trustee Harvey, unanimously carried, to make payment on paid bills and budget amendments and modifications as follows (including Ch. #’s 16314-16366 and EFT#24):
+After review by the board, it was upon motion of Trustee Brigham, seconded by Trustee Feulner, unanimously carried, to make payment on paid bills and budget amendments and modifications as follows:

 General Fund